dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-3 Precise Event Based Sampling (PEBS).md

 [    0.061116] Performance Events: PEBS fmt1+, IvyBridge events, 16-deep LBR, full-width counters, Intel PMU driver.
 ```

 Linux `perf` doesn't export the raw PEBS output as it does for LBR[^5].
 Instead, it processes PEBS records and extracts only the subset of data depending on a particular need.
 So, it's not possible to access the collection of raw PEBS records with Linux `perf`.
-Although, Linux `perf` provides some PEBS data processed from raw samples, which can be accessed by `perf report -D`.
+However, Linux `perf` provides some PEBS data processed from raw samples, which can be accessed by `perf report -D`.
 To dump raw PEBS records, one can use [`pebs-grabber`](https://github.com/andikleen/pmu-tools/tree/master/pebs-grabber)[^1] tool.

 There is a number of benefits that the PEBS mechanism brings to performance monitoring, which we will discuss in the next section.

 ### Precise events

 One of the major problems in profiling is pinpointing the exact instruction that caused a particular performance event.
 As discussed in [@sec:profiling], interrupt-based sampling is based on counting specific performance events and waiting until it overflows.
-When an overflow interrupt happens, it takes a processor some amount of time to stop the execution and tag instruction that caused the overflow.
+When an overflow interrupt happens, it takes a processor some amount of time to stop the execution and tag the instruction that caused the overflow.
 This is especially difficult for modern complex out-of-order CPU architectures.

 It introduces the notion of a skid, which is defined as the distance between the IP that caused the event to the IP where the event is tagged (in the IP field inside the PEBS record).
 Skid makes it difficult to discover the instruction, which is actually causing the performance issue.
 Consider an application with a big number of cache misses and the hot assembly code that looks like this: